ZEwithBayesTaylor/Dining-Suggestion-Chatbot/README.md

 Hello!
 Here are my Chinese restaurant suggestions for 5 people, for 2023-02-26 at 18:00 : 1.
 Friendly Restaurant located at 1205 40th Ave, 2.
 Mala Project located at 245 East 53rd St, 3.
 Shu Han Ju located at 465 6th Ave.
 Enjoy your meal!<br>

+### Built With
+1. [S3](https://aws.amazon.com/s3/) - Used to host static frontend
+2. [API Gateway](https://aws.amazon.com/api-gateway/) - For creating, monitoring, and securing REST APIs at any scale.
+3. [Lambda](https://aws.amazon.com/lambda/) - Function as a Service,  event-driven, and serverless computing platform.
+Acted as backend to run code without provisioning or managing servers.